cmndrbensisko/LocalLayer/README.md

         ]
     }
 ```
-1. open the client\stemapp\themes\TabTheme\layouts\default\config.json in a text editor and add the code block above.
+1. open the client\stemapp\themes\[theme name]\layouts\default\config.json in a text editor and add the code block above.
 This will take care of adding the Local Layer widget to default

 :bulb: If you would like labels to display on your Feature Services by default, make sure to add "showLabels":true under the mapOptions setting of your config.json file located under \client\stemapp\ (or at the root of your current app), in addition to checking the "Show Labels?" checkbox under the Feature Layer Settings Menu.
 Please note that there is currently an ESRI API bug preventing complex labelling expressions from being displayed on Feature Layers, such as expressions containing the CONCAT operator, and hopefully this will be addressed by esri in future releases.